AdityaPratap006/zoom-clone/plan.md

 # Plan of Action

-- Initialize our NodeJS Project
+- Initialize our NodeJS Project DONE
-- Initialize our first view
+- Initialize our first view DONE
-- Create a room
+- Create a room DONE
 - Add the ability to view our own Video
 - Add ability to allow others to stream their Video
 - Add styling